-With spring terms in the rear view mirror, all of higher education is breathing a sigh of relief.
+With the spring term in the rear view mirror, all of higher education is putting as much effort as possible into planning for a smooth fall term.
 Institutions across the country had to face the unexpected and daunting challenge of moving from residential instruction to remote learning in the span of a few weeks.
 Although the experience was difficult for all involved and the road was sometimes a bit bumpy, this abrupt migration to finish out spring term must be considered a success.

 Lingering on the achievement, however, would be shortsighted as thoughts must quickly turn towards fall term and beyond.
 Planning and preparation must begin, but many questions remain: Will institutions remain fully online in the fall term?
 Will regular residential classes be able to resume?
 Or will it end up being some type of mix?
 At this point, no one can know for sure.

 One thing is certain, though.
 Traditional residential instruction as we have known it for decades will forever be changed.
 The lasting impact of the pandemic, coupled with the advances of learning technology and the expectations of today’s students will demand it.

 Residential instruction in the future will be a mix of residential and online instruction.
 This hybrid learning approach will not look the same everywhere, as every institution will need to determine what works best for their students, faculty and fulfillment of their mission.
 But in one way or another, all institutions will have to be hybrid.

 Beyond the aftermath of the current pandemic, several factors will contribute to this permanent change to hybrid instruction.